noahpaige/yet-another-portfolio/public/resume.md

   </tr>
 </table>

-- **Developed interactive visualization applications** using Electron for rocket trajectory analysis and data processing
+- **Developed interactive visualization applications** using Electron for rocket trajectory analysis and data processing.
-- **Modernized legacy internal tools** by proposing and implementing new solutions to improve team efficiency
+- **Modernized legacy internal tools** by proposing and implementing new solutions to improve team efficiency.
-- **Applied orbital mechanics principles** to create accurate spacecraft trajectory simulations and analysis tools
+- **Applied orbital mechanics principles** to create accurate spacecraft trajectory simulations and analysis tools.

 <table width="100%">
   <tr>